How to rate people and teams

 • Integration ecosystem

-• Accessories — everyone makes accessories for iPhone, but android accessories may be cheaper
+• Accessories — everyone makes accessories for iPhone, but android accessories may be cheaper.
+(As of 2023 with Apple switching to USB-C instead of Lightning, accessories are cheaper)

 • Apple watch only works well with iPhone, yet the integration is stellar (from what I’ve heard)

-• iMessage works seamlessly on Mac (I don’t own a Mac)
+• iMessage works seamlessly on Mac (for those who own a Mac)

 • Total cost of ownership